tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者工具/环境安装与配置/Hadoop 安装与测试_intl.md

 Hadoop (2.7.2 or above) tool provides the capability to run computing tasks using Tencent Cloud COS as the underlying file storage system.
 The Hadoop cluster can be launched in three modes: stand-alone, pseudo-distributed, and fully-distributed.
 This document uses Hadoop-2.7.4 as an example to describe how to build a fully-distributed Hadoop environment and how to use wordcount to execute a simple test.

-## Preparation
+## Preparations
 1. Prepare several servers.
 2. Install and configure the system: [CentOS-7-x86_64-DVD-1611.iso](http://isoredirect.centos.org/centos/7/isos/x86_64/).
 3. Install the Java environment.
-For more information, see [Installing and Configuring Java](https://intl.cloud.tencent.com/document/product/436/10865).
+For more information, see [Java](https://intl.cloud.tencent.com/document/product/436/10865).
 4. Install the available Hadoop package: [Apache Hadoop Releases Download](http://hadoop.apache.org/releases.html#16+April%2C+2018%3A+Release+2.7.6+available).

 ### Network Configuration